 It used to be that you could rely on in-person, on-campus experiences to help students understand and appreciate your school and what it has to offer.
 But in today’s world, those in-person opportunities are rare.
 Instead, they will rely on your website to learn and quickly decide whether or not it might be a good fit for them.

-A section dedicated to international students addressing their unique needs and questions helps your school better attract applicants.
-And it not only raises the awareness of your international program and making it clear that it is important to your school, but provides students a place to go for information—ultimately, this helps ensure timely processing of applications in the fierce market.
+A section of your site dedicated to international students addressing their unique needs and questions will help your school better attract applicants.
+This raises the awareness of your international student program and making it clear that it is vital to your school, and provides students a place to go for information.
+Ultimately, this helps ensure the timely processing of applications in the fierce market.

 What Your International Student Section Needs

-There’s no need to put your school’s website through an entire overwhelming overhaul; instead, you can add a page or a section that provides the key information your potential international students need to know.
+There’s no need to put your school’s website through an entire overwhelming overhaul.
+Instead, you can add a page or a section that provides critical information to potential international students.

-Putting this information in a separate section, and one that’s easily found in the site’s navigation, makes it easier for students to access the information and more likely they’ll apply to your school.
+Putting this information in a separate section, and one that’s easily found in the site’s navigation makes it easier for students to access the information.
+And thus, more likely they’ll apply to your school.

 You Should Include: